princejohnsantillan/minisend/README.md

 You may also attachment multiple files, make sure the key name is **attachments**

-The file size limit is 10MB and the supported file types is similar to MailSend. https://developers.mailersend.com/api/v1/email.html#send-an-email
+The file size limit is 10MB and the supported file types is similar to MailerSend. https://developers.mailersend.com/api/v1/email.html#send-an-email

 <br />